particle-iot/docs/src/content/reference/device-os/firmware.md

 Standard Firmware Releases are delivered the next time the device connects to the cloud or when the current session expires or is revoked.

+**Note**: Calling `System.disableUpdates()` and `System.enableUpdates()`
+for devices running Device OS version 1.2.0 or later will result in a message sent to the Device Cloud.
+This will result in a small amount of additional data usage each time they are called.

 ### System.disableUpdates()
 ```cpp
 // System.disableUpdates() example where updates are disabled